 My passion is for print journalism.
 It always has been.
 During my junior year of high school I applied and became the youngest ever intern at the culture and entertainment magazine Volume One.
 There I researched and wrote more than 100 articles ranging from art and music to local events and dining, conducted interviews with professionals, pitched story ideas, and fell head-over-heels with the written word.

 Above all else, I’m a lover of travel.
-While I’m a Wisconsin native, I’ve traveled extensively within the States, Europe, Australia and Asia and have developed an unquenchable thirst for exploring new places and learning about the culture.
+While I’m a Wisconsin native, I’ve traveled extensively within the States, Europe, Australia, South America, and Asia and have developed an unquenchable thirst for exploring new places and learning about the culture.

 It’s because of that wanderlust that I took a job teaching English writing at a university in Guilin, Guangxi, China the school year following graduation.
 While initially, the position was taken primarily as a means to travel more, in the end, it and the 200+ students I instructed, taught me more than I could have ever taught them.
 During my tenure in China, I implemented lesson plans that had students creating their own class newspapers, which pushed them to think about different ways to write and to look at a topic from a myriad of angles.
 In turn, it taught me how to be a better editor and coach.